 You can protect yourself and your organization by following a couple of steps.
 While it is difficult to filter everything, you can decrease the possibility of being a victim.

 Organizations should implement data protection programs.
 It includes data security best practices that protect company assets.
 It should consider both hardware and software security protection.
 However, the essential part is the education of its employees.

 The ability to spot attempts at spear phishing attacks reduces potential disasters.
 Employees are the best protection and the worst vulnerabilities of the organization.
 Hackers can easily bypass the best security layer through uninformed employees inside the company.

 Social engineering is one of the most significant elements of spear phishing.
 Hackers collect information from practically everywhere.
 Facebook, Twitter, and other social media accounts are easy targets as information sources.
 Examine your online profiles and what information you share.
 Critical data such as email, birthday, credit card information, and even full name are in danger of being used.
 You can check how to protect your Facebook account.

 Moreover, make sure that you are using secure passwords.
 It is strongly recommended to use passwords with random numbers, letters, and characters.
 You can also use active password managers such as KeePass.

-Individuals and organizations should always have robust security suite in their systems.
+Individuals and organizations should always have a robust security suite in their systems.
 Antivirus suites are not enough anymore.
 And having only one security software is often not enough to protect you from threats.

 There are countless threats online.
-It is more dangerous for organizations as they have assets which need protecting.
+It is more dangerous for organizations as they have assets that need protecting.
 The combination of education and layers of protection reduces the chances of being a victim.
 Knowing the existence of spear phishing is the beginning of your security.